Jessica Ehrlich: Career

 In 2014, Ehrlich began appearing as a Democratic Analyst and Attorney on cable news, in print and on radio.
 She appeared regularly on FOX News on "The O'Reilly Factor" and "America's Newsroom" as well as on FOX Business.
+She regularly appears on COURT TV as a legal analyst.

 Ehrlich was recognized by Glamour magazine in 2012 at the Women of the Year Awards and by the Florida Association of Women Lawyers as a Leader in the Law in 2013.